minel1410/api_vercel_test/README.md

 # [Car Price Predictor API](https://price-predictor-model-api.onrender.com)

+## Note

-## Note: Since the API is hosted on Renderer, the loading time could take up to 2 minutes on the initial request.
+Since the API is hosted on Renderer, the loading time could take up to 2 minutes on the initial request.

 ## Overview